Intermediary Reporting: HMRC Requirements, Deadlines & Penalties (2026 Guide)

 What are the HMRC intermediary reporting dates?

-The quarterly HMRC intermediary reporting periods are the same every year and are outlined below.
+The quarterly HMRC intermediary reporting periods are the same every UK tax year (or fiscal year) from 6 April to 5 April - see table.

 You must send an Intermediary Report to HMRC at least once every 3 months as a minimum.
 You can do this more frequently if you wish, but who needs the extra admin.

-What are the steps recruitment agencies need to take?
+Checklist > What are the submission steps recruitment agencies need to take?

 These are the steps you will need to take to submit your intermediary report to HMRC.